Cap-go/capgo/README.md

 ## Features

-- ⚡️ Test webapp direct in your phone with native API
+- ⚡️ Test webapp directly in your phone with native API

 - 😃 Share your dev with your teamate